 While you’re travelling across Flores, you may come across a unique looking vehicle that the locals call “Bis Kayu” or “Oto Col”.
 This mass transit buses are not actual buses, but were once timber trucks converted into a vehicle for the purpose of transporting people, cargo and even farm animals across villages.
 These buses play important roles in connecting urban areas with rural villages as many people do not have their own transportation to travel such long distances, especially across Flores’ unpredictable and sometimes, rough terrain.

-Airlines in Flores
+Airports in Flores

 Labuan Bajo Airport

 - Batu Cermin, Komodo, West Manggarai, Regency, Indonesia

 - Angkasa Maumere, Sikka, Alok Tim, Kabupaten Sikka, Indonesia